-П as well as our preclinical product candidates and other future product candidates we may develop; the timing and uncertainty of, and the costs involved in, obtaining marketing approvals for ETX-810 and ETX-155 for our initial and potential additional indications and our preclinical product candidates and other future product candidates we may develop and pursue; the number of future product candidates that we may pursue and their development requirements; the number of jurisdictions in which we plan to seek regulatory approvals; if approved, the costs of commercialization activities for ETX-810 and ETX-155 for any approved indications or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; subject to receipt of regulatory approval, revenue, if any, received from commercial sales of ETX-810 and ETX-155 for any approved indications or any other product candidates; the extent to which we in-license or acquire rights to other products, product candidates or technologies; our headcount growth and associated costs as we expand our research and development, establish or increase our office space and establish a commercial infrastructure; the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; any product liability lawsuits related to our products; the ongoing costs of operating as a public company; and the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.
+- the scope, progress, results and costs of researching and developing ETX-155 for indications we are currently evaluating and potential additional indications, as well as our preclinical product candidates and other future product candidates we may develop; - the timing and uncertainty of, and the costs involved in, obtaining marketing approvals for ETX-155 for indications we are currently evaluating and potential additional indications and our preclinical product candidates and other future product candidates we may develop and pursue; - the number of future product candidates that we may pursue and their development requirements; - the number of jurisdictions in which we plan to seek regulatory approvals; - if approved, the costs of commercialization activities for ETX-155 for any approved indications or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of any future collaborators, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of regulatory approval, revenue, if any, received from commercial sales of ETX-155 for any approved indications or any other product candidates; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; - our headcount growth and associated costs as we expand our research and development, establish or increase our office space and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; - · any product liability lawsuits related to our products; - · the ongoing costs of operating as a public company; and - the impact of the COVID-19 pandemic, which may exacerbate the magnitude of the factors discussed above.

 We cannot be certain that additional funding will be available on acceptable terms, or at all.
-Our ability to raise additional capital may be adversely impacted by potential worsening global economic conditions resulting from the ongoing COVID-19 pandemic and any disruptions to, or volatility in, the credit and financial markets in the United States and worldwide that arise from the pandemic.
+Our ability to raise additional capital may be adversely impacted by any disruptions to, or volatility in, the credit and financial markets in the United States and worldwide, including increased volatility in the trading prices for shares of public companies in the biopharmaceutical sector, the ongoing COVID-19 pandemic, or otherwise.
+We also rely on U.K. research and development tax credits and incentives for funding, and our ability to continue to benefit from such credits and incentives will depend on our ability to continue meet the applicable requirements for them.
 We have no committed source of additional capital and if we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives.